VanessaTsang888/react-typescript-node/s26-typescript/notes-s26-typescript.md

 Print report as multi-line String uing console.lgo() Run the file using: ts-node index.ts
 -> error msge: Cannot find name 'todo'.

+324: Catching Erors with TypeScript:
+The property id's we used are wrong.
+They should be:
+{
+"userId": 1,
+"id": 1,
+"title": "delectus aut autem",
+"completed": false
+}

+This is why we got the error msg.
+The lesson is that we write code with bug in it but we were not aware of it until we executed our program.
+This is what TS is made to prevent.
+Add in some TS syntax / define interface is used to define the structure of an object.
+Each Todo object will have 3 properties.
+TS: write the 3 different properties the response has, and type of data each properties reference:

+interface Todo {
+id: number;
+title: string;
+completed: boolean;
+}

+Now we can tell TS that this response.data is going to be one of those Todo's.
+So straight after that bit of code, we add: as Todo;
+Now, TS will underline our errors to tell us we have bugs in our code using the type labeling we added to this program.
+As we fix the errors, the underline will disappear.
+I've fixed all bugs and ran again using: ts-node index.ts and the program printed out the report without any errors:

+The Todo with ID: 1
+Has a Title of: delectus aut autem
+Is it finished? false

+I've checked the JSON files, and I can see the report is correct.